VIOLENT PENETRATING TRAUMA

 The DCAPBLTS assessment (Deformity, Contusions, Abrasions, Penetrations, Bruising, Tenderness, Lacerations, and Swelling) is a common acronym to work through during the secondary assessment and a reminder of what one would expect to find in common penetrating injury.

-If possible cut along seams and place clothing in a plastic bag for police.
+If possible, cut along seams and place clothing in a paper bag for law enforcement to take custody of.
 Never discard any clothing, leave it with officers on scene or transport it with the patient to the ER.